hynek-jina/Hynek/blog/Is it time to pay with bitcoin.md

 ## Don't regret spending bitcoins

 Imagine buying two pizzas many years ago and paying with bitcoin.
 If you had done it like Laszlo Hanyecz did on May 22, 2010, it would have cost you a total of 10,000 bitcoins.
-As of August 14, 2023, you could have 2,940,000,000 USD instead.
-(Almost three billion 😱)
+As of August 14, 2023, you could have 294,000,000 USD instead.
+(Almost 300 million 😱)

 Would you be sorry you used bitcoin to do it back then?
 In his own words, Laszlo Hanyecz never regretted it because the pizza was really good.
 I used to think he was just bragging, but it must bother him now.
 Nowadays, I practically don't see why paying with bitcoin should bother him directly.